elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 All that's left is to run our program.
 Elm comes with a utility called `elm-reactor` that we can use to serve our program locally and then access it in our browser.
-Go ahead and run it from the command-line:
+Go ahead and run it from the command line:

 ```shell
 $ elm-reactor